 - API gateway functionality with IAP

 This external layer of L7 load balancing is referred to as cloud ingress because it is built on cloud-managed load balancers rather than the self-hosted proxies that are used by mesh ingress.
 The combination of cloud ingress and mesh ingress uses complementary capabilities of the Google Cloud infrastructure and the mesh.
-The following diagram illustrates how you can combine cloud ingress and mesh ingress to serve as two load balancing layers for internet traffic.
+The following diagram illustrates how you can combine cloud ingress (through GKE gateway) and mesh ingress to serve as two load balancing layers for internet traffic.

 In the topology of the preceding diagram, the cloud ingress layer sources traffic from outside of the service mesh and directs that traffic to the mesh ingress layer.
 The mesh ingress layer then directs traffic to the mesh-hosted application backends.